sminq/slate/source/index.html.md

 ## Verify New user

-> Registers a new user, OTP verification is required.
+> Verifies the new user who has signed up by validating the entered OTP password

 ```shell
 curl "http://api.sminq.com/v1/user/verify"